dragodiv/dVault/README.md

 ### 2. **Get Files**

-Retrieves a list of files stored in CloudBox.
+Retrieves a list of files stored in dVault.

 - **Endpoint**: `/getFiles`
 - **Method**: `GET`